 - 3 to 3 ½ cups unbleached flour

 - 1 to 2 tablespoons sesame seeds or poppy seeds

 - Combine multi-grain cereal and 1 cup of water in a small pan.
 Cook over medium-low heat, covered, for 10 minutes, or until soft.

 - Remove from heat and stir in butter until melted then add the remaining 1 cup of water, honey, and salt.
 Cool to lukewarm (Use cold water to speed this process).

 - In a mixer combine the 2 cups of whole wheat flour, yeast, cereal mixture and eggs.
 Beat at low speed 1 minute, scraping bowl, then beat at high speed 2 minutes.

 - Knead with hook 3 minutes (or by hand 5-8 minutes), using remaining flour, if needed.
-(Note: don't add too much flour at this point when using the 2 cups whole wheat - the dough will still look sticky on bottom and sides of mixing bowl, but will not be stick to the touch)
+(NOTE: don't add too much flour at this point when using the 2 cups whole wheat - the dough will still look sticky on bottom and sides of mixing bowl, but will not be sticky to the touch.*)

 - Place in a greased bowl, turning to grease all sides.
-Cover and let rise until double (1 to 1-1/4 hours).
+Cover and let rise until double, 1 to 1 ¼ hours.

 - Punch down and turn out onto a lightly floured surface.
-Divide in half, cover and let rest 10 minutes (I rested just 5...).
+Divide in half, cover and let rest 5 minutes.